ashcrow/flask-track-usage/docs/hooks.rst

 Currently, the following two data targets are summarized for each of the Time Periods.

+:Hits:
-1. Hits: the total number of requests seen.
+  The total number of requests seen.
+:Transfer:
-2. Transfer: the total number of bytes transfered in response to all requests seen.
+  The total number of bytes transfered in response to all requests seen.

 sumUrls -- URLs
 ~~~~~~~~~~~~~~~